A Software Engineering Hiring Guide for Live Meeting Workflows

 Treat software engineering hiring as one connected funnel

-Software engineering interviews rarely stay inside one lane.
+Software engineering meetings rarely stay inside one lane.
 A coding screen turns into a debugging conversation.
 A system design round becomes an ownership story.
-A behavioral interview suddenly tests prioritization, not just communication.
+A behavioral meeting suddenly tests prioritization, not just communication.
 Preparation works better when you treat the entire process as one connected funnel.

 That is also how the content engine should behave.
 Engineering readers should be able to move between technical guides, behavioral frameworks, resume optimization pages, and product pages without losing context.